mrkkrp/modalka/README.md

 possible.
 There is no hack, no corner cases, no emulation — just start edit modally the way you want.

+In this article I use “vimish” terms when I refer to modes of operation:

+* *Normal mode* — this is where you manipulate existing text, normal characters typically run primitive editing operations instead of self-insertion.

+* *Insert mode* — in this mode characters are self-inserting, i.e. it's how Emacs works by default.

 ### What Modalka is not

 * Modalka does not introduce new “efficient” keyboard layout for normal mode